 In this neighborhood we can estimate that the social class is less privileged as it’s the cluster with lower education level and the highest unemployment rates.
-We can also tell that it is a cluster with neighborhoods inhabited by a large proportion of immigrants which is also increasing., even though the population of the neighborhood is decreasing.
+We can also tell that it is a cluster with neighborhoods inhabited by a large proportion of immigrants which is also increasing, even though the population of the neighborhood is decreasing.

 Airbnb is slightly affecting these neighborhoods, as price is increasing and the cluster is characterized by a fairly high amount of airbnb housings.
 On the other hand, the number of airbnbs is quite low and the number of airbnbs is slightly decreasing.